 Which car insurance companies increased rates recently?

 While it’s nearly impossible to track down specific rate changes for every insurance company, most major insurers factor rate increases into their premium calculations.
 Since rate increases aren't consistent across the industry, it's important to find the company that will increase your rates the least.
-The only real way to do this is to shop around to find cheap car insurance rates.
-Remember, the rate increase is dependent on the previous year’s return-on-investment — you'll need to consistently shop for car insurance every six months to ensure your premium doesn't go up.
+The only real way to do this is to shop around for an insurance policy with the cheapest rates.
+Remember, the rate increase is dependent on the previous year’s return-on-investment — you'll need to consistently shop for car insurance every six months to ensure the cost of your car insurance premium doesn't go up.

 If you've experienced a rate increase and are now looking for a new company, enter your zip code below to find a cheaper rate.
 If you'd like more information on car insurance, see our related topics below.